 In May 2009, Congress passed FERA which made significant changes to the FCA, expanding the types of activities subject to prosecution and whistleblower liability.
 Following changes by FERA, healthcare providers face significant penalties for known retention of government overpayments, even if no false claim was involved.
 Healthcare providers can now be liable for knowingly and improperly avoiding or decreasing an obligation to pay money or property to the government.
 This includes the retention of any government overpayment.
 The government can argue, therefore, that a FCA violation can occur without any affirmative fraudulent action or statement, as long as it is knowingly improper.
 The ACA supplements FERA by imposing an affirmative obligation on healthcare providers to return an overpayment to CMS within 60 days of "identification" or the date any corresponding cost report is due, whichever is later.
 On August 3, 2015, the U.S. District Court for the Southern District of New York held that the 60 day clock following "identification" of an overpayment begins to run when a provider is put on notice of a potential overpayment, rather than the moment when an overpayment is conclusively ascertained.
 On February 12, 2016, CMS published a final rule with respect to Medicare Parts A and B clarifying that providers have an obligation to proactively exercise "reasonable diligence," and that the 60 day clock begins to run after the reasonable diligence period has concluded, which may take at most 6 months from the from receipt of credible information, absent extraordinary circumstances.
 Retention of any overpayment beyond this period may result in FCA liability.
-In addition, FERA extended protections against retaliation for whistleblowers, including protection against retaliation for whistleblowing.
+In addition, FERA extended protections against retaliation for whistleblowers, including protections not only for employees, but also contractors and agents.
+Thus, there is no need for an employment relationship in order to qualify for protection against retaliation for whistleblowing.